-HHS provides services to Texas women such as preventing unintended pregnancies, nurturing healthier pregnancies, fighting domestic violence, and taking care of children.
-Texans also can apply for insurance for their children through Children's Health Insurance Program and Medicaid.
+HHS provides services health care services to Texas women, such as preventing unintended pregnancies, nurturing healthier pregnancies, fighting domestic violence, and taking care of children.
+Texans also can apply for insurance for their children through Children's Health Insurance Program and Medicaid (see the links above).

 - Healthy Texas Women offers women’s health and family planning services at no cost to eligible, low-income women such as woman’s health exams, health screenings, and birth control.
 They also provide breast and cervical cancer screening to qualified women.

 - Texas Pregnancy Care Network providers can offer support, referrals to community resources, counseling and mentoring.

 - Women, Infants and Children Program is a health and nutrition program that help improve the diets of infants and children as well as pregnant, postpartum and breastfeeding women.